crate/crate-python/docs/by-example/cursor.rst

 =======================================

-Based on the data type converter functionality, the driver offers a convenient interface to make it return timezone-aware ``datetime`` objects, using the desired time zone.
+Based on the data type converter functionality, the driver offers a convenient interface to make it return ``datetime`` objects using the desired time zone.

 For your reference, in the following examples, epoch 1658167836758 is ``Mon, 18 Jul 2022 18:10:36 GMT``.